-Figure 3.3 shows monthly mean mole fractions and long-term trends from 1983 to 2013 for each 30° latitudinal zone, indicating that there were clear long-term increases in both hemispheres and seasonal variations in the Northern Hemisphere.
+Figure 3.3 shows monthly mean mole fractions and long-term trends from 1983 to 2014 for each 30° latitudinal zone, indicating that there were clear long-term increases in both hemispheres and seasonal variations in the Northern Hemisphere.

-Fig. 3.3 Monthly mean mole fractions of CO2 from 1983 to 2013 for each 30° latitudinal zone (dots) and their deseasonalized long-term trends (red lines).
+Fig. 3.3 Monthly mean mole fractions of ${\rm CO_2}$ from 1983 to 2014 for each 30° latitudinal zone (dots) and their deseasonalized long-term trends (red lines).

 As shown in Figure 3.4, the growth rates for each 30° latitudinal zone fluctuated between -0.3 and 3.6 ppm/year, with the largest interannual variability in northern high latitudes.
-High growth rates for all 30° latitudinal zones were observed in 1987/1988, 1997/1998, 2002/2003, 2005, 2007, 2010 and 2012/2013, with negative rates recorded in northern high latitudes in 1992.
+High growth rates for all 30° latitudinal zones were observed in 1987/1988,

+1997/1998, 2002/2003, 2005, 2007, 2010 and 2012/2013, with negative rates recorded in northern high latitudes in 1992.

 Changes in growth rate are partly associated with ENSO.
-The El Niño events in 1982/1983, 1986-1988, 1991/1992, 1997/1998, 2002/2003 and 2009/2010 coincided with high growth rates of CO2, apart from in 1992, 2005/2006 and 2012/2013.
+Apart from that in 1991/1992, the El Niño events in 1982/1983, 1986-1988, 1997/1998, 2002/2003 and 2009/2010 coincided with high growth rates of CO2, whereas no El Niño event was reported in 2005/2006 and 2012/2013 when high growth rates of CO2 were recorded.
 The growth rates of CO2 observed by aircraft at high altitudes (8-13 km) over the Pacific Ocean were also associated with ENSO (Matsueda et al., 2002).

-During El Niño events, the up-welling of CO2-rich ocean water in the eastern equatorial Pacific is suppressed, resulting in reduced CO2 emissions from El Niño events induce high temperature anomalies in many areas, particularly in the tropics, resulting in increased CO2 emissions from the terrestrial biosphere due to the enhanced respiration of plants and activated decomposition of organic matter in soil (Keeling et al., 1995).
-This effect is enhanced by the suppression of plant photosynthesis in areas of anomalously low precipitation, particularly in the These oceanic and terrestrial processes during El Niño events have opposing effects, but Heimann and Reichstein (2008) suggested that the latter was the main cause of the variation in the CO2 growth rate.
+During El Niño events, the up-welling of CO2-rich ocean water in the eastern equatorial Pacific is suppressed, resulting in reduced CO2 emissions from this area.
+El Niño events induce high temperature anomalies in many areas, particularly in the tropics, resulting in increased CO2 emissions from the terrestrial biosphere due to the enhanced respiration of plants and activated decomposition of organic matter in soil (Keeling et al., 1995).
+This effect is enhanced by the suppression of plant photosynthesis in areas of anomalously low precipitation, particularly in the tropics.
+These oceanic and terrestrial processes during El Niño events have opposing effects, but Heimann and Reichstein (2008) suggested that the latter was the main cause of the variation in the CO2 growth rate.

-Fig. 3.4 Long-term trends in the mole fractions of CO_2 for each 30° latitudinal zone (top) and their growth rates (bottom) .
+Fig. 3.4 Long-term trends in the mole fractions of CO2 for each 30° latitudinal zone (top) and their growth rates (bottom).

-However, an exceptionally low CO2 growth rate

-occurred during the El Niño event in 1991/1992.
+However, an exceptionally low CO2 growth rate occurred during the El Niño event in 1991/1992.
 The injection of 14 - 20 megatonnes (Mt) of SO2 aerosols into the stratosphere by the Mount Pinatubo eruption in June 1991 affected the radiation budget and atmospheric circulation (Hansen et al., 1992; Stenchikov et al., 2002), resulting in a drop in global temperature.
 Angert et al. (2004) suggested that the low CO2 growth rate observed during this El Niño event was due to reduced CO2 emissions caused by consequent changes in the respiration of terrestrial vegetation and the decomposition of organic matter (Conway et al., 1994; Lambert et al., 1995; Rayner et al., 1999), and by enhanced CO2 absorption due to intensive photosynthesis caused by an increase in diffuse radiation (Gu et al., 2003).